February 22, 2014

 In a study of treatment for addiction, E-Therapy was found to be as effective as in-person therapy.

-using various forms of E-Therapy found overall positive results for a variety of psychological conditions, although the authors noted the need for further research.
+A 2008 summary of 72 studies using various forms of E-Therapy found overall positive results for a variety of psychological conditions, although the authors noted the need for further research.

-experiencing psychological distress found that E-Therapy or videoconferencing reduced the number of admissions to psychiatric hospitals and number of days hospitalized.
+A study of approximately 100,000 USA veterans experiencing psychological distress found that E-Therapy or videoconferencing reduced the number of admissions to psychiatric hospitals and number of days hospitalized.
 See:

-demonstrated that E-Therapy with a trained therapist reduced levels of depression more than in-person treatment by a GP, which is the normal level of care for many people experiencing psychological distress.
+Research in the UK demonstrated that E-Therapy with a trained therapist reduced levels of depression more than in-person treatment by a GP, which is the normal level of care for many people experiencing psychological distress.

-of the effectiveness of E-Therapy for clients with Post-Traumatic Stress Disorder (PTSD) symptoms concluded that “these findings support the use of telehealth treatments for individuals with PTSD-related symptoms.”
+A 2011 summary of 13 studies of the effectiveness of E-Therapy for clients with Post-Traumatic Stress Disorder (PTSD) symptoms concluded that “these findings support the use of telehealth treatments for individuals with PTSD-related symptoms.”

 A 2012 review of 11 studies concluded that E-Therapy using a cognitive-behavioural approach was effective for the treatment of anxiety and depression.

-reviewed some of the promising research that demonstrates E-Therapy can be effective for treatment of a variety of psychological conditions, but also emphasized the importance of support from a skilled and qualified therapist, and ideally one who is familiar with traditional therapy and not only E-Therapy.
+Andersson (2010) reviewed some of the promising research that demonstrates E-Therapy can be effective for treatment of a variety of psychological conditions, but also emphasized the importance of support from a skilled and qualified therapist, and ideally one who is familiar with traditional therapy and not only E-Therapy.

-demonstrated that E-Therapy for depression was an effective treatment, especially with support from a trained therapist, and that the benefits of treatment persisted for at least six months.
+Berger (2011) demonstrated that E-Therapy for depression was an effective treatment, especially with support from a trained therapist, and that the benefits of treatment persisted for at least six months.